Foebus/castsort/README.md

 # Algo explanation

-The algorithm is of a family I haven't seen presented elsewhere.
+The algorithm is close to the bucket sort.
 It can sort any kind of value as long as it can be translated to double (or float or any, we actually need to have three operations: addition, substraction and division).

 It does a first pass to analyze the values to sort.
 It extracts the min val and the max val.